Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Create_Cellpose_Model/README.md

 # Retraining Cellpose models

-Here we run through the steps that were used to retrain the cellpose model for the cell segmentation with the incucyte image.
+The authors of cellpose have provided documentation and scripts that allow the user to re-train the models within their model zoo, to make the segmentation models more relevant to specific tasks [1].
+We present two scripts created to make retraining the segmentation models easier.
+A description for each of the scripts is provided below.